sftpgo/docs/docs/tutorials/shares.md

 SFTPGo allows administrators to configure notifications when an external user uploads or downloads a file through a share.

-For example, you can set up an EventManager rule and action to automatically send an email notification to the SFTPGo user who created the share.
+For example, you can set up an Event Manager rule and action to automatically send an email notification to the SFTPGo user who created the share.
 The notification can include:

 - The name and details of the file uploaded or downloaded.